Limit the study area

 - In the attribute table for Rural_2km_Buffer, click the Add Field button.

-The fields view opens.
+The fields view appears.
 In this view, you can add, edit, or remove fields.
 A new field has already been added to the bottom row.
 You'll change its settings.

-- In the final row, for Field Name, type Area_Proportion.
+- In the new row, for Field Name, type Area_Proportion.
 For Alias, type Percent Area in Buffer.
 For Data Type, choose Double.

-- Click under the new field to add another field.
+- Click under the new field to add another new field.
 Give the field the following settings:

 - For Field Name, type Pop_Proportion.